JamieShi/C-Notes/Lec19 c++ cast, big 5.md

 	};

 	Text a{~~~~~};
-	Text b = a; // copt ctor is called
+	Text b = a; // copy ctor is called

 The free copy ctor for Text is called.